 Schools may be “selective”, which means they set admissions tests for which the scores can be quite challenging for the higher-achieving schools.
 There are also many non-selective schools which assess applications on previous school reports and interviews rather than entrance exams.

 If you have a child with Special Educational Needs, the PYP and MYP may work well for them, but the language requirements and amount/range of work involved in the IB Diploma programme can be challenging.
 Discuss with us, because SEN children are sometimes better taking practical career-oriented subjects.
-The IB offers Career Programmes but so far there are so few choices in the UK, it may be more suitable to consider a school offering BTECs.
+The IB offers a Career-Related Program but so far this is only offered by a very small number of schools in the UK and it may be more suitable to consider a school offering BTECs.